Benefits of MIPS Membership include:

 Cover may be extended to gratuitous services outside of Australia (subject to individual application and approval) as well as within Australia.

-For further information refer to the Member Handbook.
+For further information refer to gratuitous services in the Indemnity Insurance Policy within the Member Handbook.

 All members, including non-practising members, receive cover and benefits for Good Samaritan Acts worldwide (excluding the USA or where USA law applies).

 Good Samaritan Acts are where you provide healthcare voluntarily, without remuneration, in relation to unexpected events and where you wouldn’t normally be expected to be available to provide healthcare.

 Cover applies for claims made against the individual MIPS member under the terms and conditions of the Indemnity Insurance Policy regardless of how the patient is billed for the healthcare services, including where patients are billed under a company name.